Constitutional Amendments

 Initiators of Constitutional Amendments shall be IEEE members in good standing who are eligible to vote in the annual election.
 An initiator shall submit in writing to IEEE a copy of the exact wording of the proposed Constitutional Amendment the initiator wishes to circulate for signature.
 In order to be effective, such submission shall be received at the office of the IEEE Executive Director no later than 12:00 noon ET on the Friday preceding 15 December of the year preceding the year in which the Constitutional Amendment, if qualified, shall appear on the IEEE Annual Election ballot.

-A petition must be signed by at least one-third percent of the total number of voting members as listed in the official membership records of the IEEE at the end of the previous year, but in no case shall the number be less than 100.
+A petition must meet two requirements: a petition must be signed by at least one-third of one percent (0.333%) of the total number of IEEE voting members in each Region; and at least one percent (1%) of the total number of IEEE voting members, as listed in the official membership records of the IEEE at the end of the previous year.

 Proposed Amendment Review